Funding By Nife_Writes, Founder & Team Lead, NSBC ·Published July 1, 2026 ·12 min read ·Last updated 2026-07-01

 Flip it around and the same logic protects you from overspending.
 If you are chasing a 1,500,000 Naira microloan, a 600,000 Naira investor-grade plan is a terrible trade.
 You would be spending 40 percent of the target just on the document.
 The right move is a sharp Tier 2 plan at 60,000 to 90,000 Naira that clears the lender's bar and nothing more.
 Smart founders size the plan to the prize, every single time.

-Why NSBC Starts at 9,700 Naira
+Why NSBC Plans Start at 150,000 Naira

 How to Choose Without Overpaying: A 4-Step Filter